Skip to main content

 🔎 Check bouncer service status and logs

-Verify the bouncer is running and check for errors.
+Verify that the bouncer is running and check for errors.
 The method depends on your bouncer type:

 • Some Bouncers are modules/plugins (NGINX, Apache...)